annex75/app/src/calculation-model/documentation.md

 Last updated: 2022-10-24

 ## Energy system size and cost calculations
 In each scenario, the goal to calculate the size of the global system by in turn calculating the power needed to heat each building.
-Then, the size of the system is matched to the cost curves, which determine the total costs, embodied energy, and emissions of the
+Then, the size of the system is matched to the cost curves, which determine the total costs, embodied emissions, and emissions of the

 For each scenario $S$: